 The study involved more than 100 men, mostly college undergraduates, who were shown pictures of women and asked to rate how pretty they were, how much the men would like to kiss them and how much the men would like to have sex with them.

-Men were shown a woman, with some of the pictures bordered in red and some bordered in white, gray or green.
-Even though it was the same picture of the same woman, when she was framed in red the men rated her as more attractive than when she was bordered by another color.
+Men were shown a woman, with some of the pictures bordered in red and some bordered in white, grey or green.
+Even though it was the same picture of the same woman, when she was framed in red the men rated her as more attractive than when she was bordered by another colour.

-The researchers noted that the color red did not alter how men rated the women in the photographs in terms of likeability, intelligence or kindness -- only attractiveness.
+The researchers noted that the colour red did not alter how men rated the women in the photographs in terms of likeability, intelligence or kindness -- only attractiveness.

 The researchers then had a group of young women rate whether the pictured woman was pretty.
 Red had no impact on whether women rated other women as pretty, they found.

-Gay men and color blind men were excluded from the study.
+Gay men and colour blind men were excluded from the study.